-Destination: sunrise at Playa Delfines, one of the most popular spot in Cancun.
-Here is where every traveller comes and takes their picture on the CANCUN sign at the ”mirador”, a slightly elevated point overlooking the beach where they have located a huge and coloured Cancun Sign.
+Playa Delfines is one of the most popular spots in Cancun.
+Here is where every traveler comes and takes their picture on the CANCUN sign at the ”mirador”, a slightly elevated point overlooking the beach where they have located a huge and colored Cancun Sign.
 It is beautiful indeed, no question.
-However never would I have thought that at 6.30 am, the time I arrived, it was as crowded as if it was noon.
-I was glad to see Mexicans enjoying their own treasures, and a few tourists too, as I very well know how little we tend to appreciate our own home.
+However never would I have thought that at 6.30 am, the time I arrived, it was as crowded as if it was noon!

 EL REY ARCHAEOLOGICAL SITE

 It is actually only 3 rooms, one of which it’s dedicated sometimes to a temporary exhibition whereas the remaining others offer a good summary.
-Situated on the top floor of the building where after the visit you can enjoy a stunning view of the lagoon, the museum offer a nice summary of the history of the mayan civilisation and its evolution; and it shows a good number of archaeological finds, very well organised throughout the two rooms.
+Situated on the top floor of the building where after the visit you can enjoy a stunning view of the lagoon, the museum offers a nice summary of the history of the Mayan civilization and its evolution; and it shows a good number of archaeological finds, very well organized throughout the two rooms.
 Explanation boards are translated into English, as well as the TV screens, where you can also watch interesting videos, are also either in English or Spanish.

 Located on the Av.
 Kukulcan km 16.5 – Opening hours: 9 am – 18 pm – Cost 65mxn (4 usd)

 I left very satisfied about my half a day cultural experience.
 But there is one more thing I want to suggest.